 Auditor Seating Privileges

 All regularly enrolled students and persons not enrolled in the University are afforded seating privileges after registration on a space-available basis with permission of the instructor, approval of the Office of the University Registrar, payment of the prescribed fee for each course, and presentation of the appropriate form approved by the Office of the University Registrar.
-Since no credit is allowed for attendance via "seating privilege," admission to the University is not required, however minimal demographical data must be provided as part of the approval and enrollment process.
+Since no credit is allowed for attendance via "seating privilege," formal admission to the University is not required, however minimal demographical data must be provided as part of the approval and enrollment process.
 The course(s) taken will not appear on the student's permanent record.
 Note: The Office of the University Registrar serves as the academic dean for all non-degree students, including those individuals enrolling in courses on an audit basis.

 Students are cautioned not to preregister for any course they intend to audit.
 They will have to drop the course(s) from their official schedule and will incur additional financial liability.

 The Office of the University Registrar issues official transcripts at the request of the student.
-Individuals needing official transcripts are encouraged to submit their request online at http://my.fsu.edu under the "Academics" section of Student Center.
+Individuals needing official transcripts are encouraged to submit their request online at https://my.fsu.edu/ under the "Academics" section of Student Central.
 In cases where a student is unable to submit an online request, a written request may be made directly to the transcript section of the Office of the University Registrar.